Is your click-through rate good, or good enough?

 What is a Good CTR for…

 What's a good CTR for a PPC ad in a Google AdWords campaign?
 Earlier this year, a Google employee said that beginner advertisers should shoot for a 2% click-through rate.
 This figure is not set in stone, but it's a reasonable starting point.
 According to this Googler, as you gain experience with managing a campaign, you should focus more on return on investment (ROI) than click-through rate.

 Other PPC experts recommend a 2% to 5% click-through rate for competitive industries and a 5%+ click-through rate for non-competitive industries.
-The click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
+The average click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
 For example, someone looking for a pink vintage pinball machine is more likely to click on a relevant ad than someone looking for a printer.

 The above figures are for the search network.
 Keep in mind that PPC ads on the content network will generally have a lower CTR (as well as a lower conversion rate).

 Click-through rates on Facebook ads will be much lower than those on AdWords—advertisers have found that CTRs are higher on AdWords because people often go to Google specifically looking to buy something.
 However, people generally go to Facebook to socialize, so they're not in a commercial frame of mind.